jetk/eventuallyaero/README.md

 4. **Custom Domain** (optional):
    - Add your custom domain in the Cloudflare Pages settings
    - Update DNS records as instructed

+**Important**: Make sure your repository includes the built `output.css` file, or Cloudflare Pages will build it automatically using the npm build command.

 ## Site Sections